- For Coaches

 Every sport our kids love to play offers an abundance of physical, emotional and social advantages.
 Enjoying any sport comes with a chance for injury.
 However, sports today – including football – are taught and played smarter and safer than ever before.
 It begins with trained coaches and forward-thinking developmental frameworks.

-If they’re certified by USA Football, then yes, they are.
-USA Football’s Youth Coach Certification provides your child’s coaches with a fundamental education in heat and hydration, sudden cardiac arrest, concussion recognition and response, age-appropriate Football Development Model modules, tackling, blocking and equipment fitting (for tackle football coaches) and abuse prevention and reporting.
-USA Football offers the only youth football certification acredited by the U.S. Center for Coaching Excellence.
+If they're trained by USA Football, then yes, they are.
+USA Football's Youth Coach Course, Coach Training Program, and Advanced Flag Course provide your child's coaches with a fundamental education in heat and hydration, sudden cardiac arrest, concussion recognition and response, and age-appropriate Football Development Model modules.
+These tackle and flag football courses also cover tackling and flag pulling, blocking and equipment fitting, as well as abuse prevention and reporting.
+USA Football offers the education and training courses accredited by the U.S. Center for Coaching Excellence.

 If so, your league is utilizing a new approach to coaching, learning and playing the sport that meets young athletes where they are developmentally and guides them on a life-long path to health and fitness through the fun of America’s favorite sport.
 USA Football believes parents know their children best and should own the decision of the right football experience for them and their family.
 The Football Development Model encourages leagues to offer multiple entry points into the sport, providing smart options for parents.